MolSSI-Education/gpu_programming_beginner/setup.md

 {: .prereq}

 In this section, we briefly overview the necessary steps for setting up a CUDA development environment.
-At the time of writing this tutorial, **CUDA Toolkit v11.2** is the latest official release.
+At the time of writing this tutorial, **CUDA Toolkit v11.3** is the latest official stable release.
 Therefore, this version will be the center of our focus throughout the tutorial.

 ## 1. Linux